 You just passed your licensing exam.
 You've seen clients under supervision.
 You're ready to build your own practice, and every option in front of you looks like it wants more money than you have.
 Here's a practical path that actually works in Utah County.

-That's the version of independent practice most people get shown.
-It's also the version that keeps most new therapists stuck in chain employment when they don't have to be.
+That is the version of independent practice most people get shown.
+It is also the version that keeps therapists stuck in chain employment when they do not have to be.

-New LMTs in Utah typically fall into one of three buckets, and each one comes with its own version of the same problem:
+LMTs in Utah who are ready to start their own practice typically fall into one of three buckets, and each one comes with its own version of the same problem:

 1. The "just starting" LMT.
 Brand new, zero client base, no proof of concept.
-Can't justify a lease because the income isn't there yet.
+Cannot justify a lease because the income is not there yet.

 All three have the same bottleneck: the cost of the space.
 Solve that, and everything else gets easier.